Ajiboyefemifaith/Loan-app/README.md

 # Loan-app
-An end to end machine learning project to predict if an applicant would be given a house loan
+An end to end machine learning project to predict the eligibility status of a home loan applicant.

 # Overview